-Avoid using the flash
+Avoid using the flash (most of the time)

 Even on a DSLR camera, the flash function is generally best saved for emergencies.
-If you can use natural light to illuminate your picture, you always should, because your want your pictures to look natural, don't you?
+If you can use natural light to illuminate your picture, you always should, because you want your pictures to look natural, don't you?

 There is a time and a place for the LED flash on smartphone cameras, but because it tends to be located very close to the lens, it can have a nasty glaring effect.
 If natural light isn't quite enough, increase the exposure value (EV) and ISO on your camera.
 Bear in mind that increasing ISO will also increase the graininess or 'noise' in your pictures.